greim/json-graphify/readme.md

 ```

 Here's the input JSON.
-Normally this would be fetched from a server but we'll just create it with object literals.
+Normally this would be fetched from a server but we'll just create it with literals.

 ```js
 const user = {